shakes76/PatternAnalysis-2023/recognition/README.md

 For this project, I use to Resnet18 to extract features from the two images, and then calculate the distance between the two features, and use the distance to classify the images.

+### Classifier
+The classifier will use the feature extractor portion of the Siamese network (i.e., excluding the final fully-connected layer) to obtain a feature representation of the image, which will then be fed into a new classification layer for binary classification of normal (NC) and Alzheimer's disease (AD).

 ## Dataset
 The dataset used in this project is ADNI brain data set, which is a public dataset.